-It’s not at all uncommon for those who have been in a serious car accident to sustain brain injuries.
+People involved in car crashes frequently suffer brain injuries.
 These injuries can range from mild concussions to permanent impairments.
-What’s worse is that many of those who sustain brain injuries are not necessarily knocked unconscious.
-The shock of the accident may leave them unaware of how serious their injuries are.
+Brain injuries do not require loss of consciousness and the shock of the collision may leave people unaware of how serious their injuries are.

 Those who have been in a car accident, either as a passenger or a driver, or been hit by a car, as a pedestrian or cyclist, owe it to themselves to have a doctor check them for brain injuries immediately after the accident has taken place.